daorti/PowerBIWorkshop/Module 0 - Exploring the portal/README.md

 ### Quick Insights
 Before beginning with a new report, we need to know what the HoL is about, and the best way to do that is taking a look to the dataset.
-Please open the Excel and see the type of columns that we have.
+Please open the Excel file and see the type of columns that we have.

 We can also see some graphs or statistics with a few clicks.
 From the left-side bar, go to the *Workspace* - *DATASETS*, and click in the three dots next to the dataset name.
 A new blade will appear.
 Select *VIEW INSIGHTS*.
 Wait a few seconds and you'll see some interesting graphs that Power BI make for you.